Ganeshpy3/chatbot/README.md

 ## upcoming features
-I have been working on NLP based chat bot it will predict your predict your emotions and produce better results
+I have been working on NLP based chat bot it will predict your emotions and produce better results